prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/cpu.md

 If you're on the hunt for the best CPU for the 1080 Ti, the [Intel i9-9900KF](https://amzn.to/2r1tFQu){: target="_blank"} is our top pick.

 <div id="top-pick" class="featured-info-box">
-<span>Top Pick</span>
+<span>Best CPU for 1080 Ti</span>
 <div class="content">
 <div class="img">
 <a target="_blank" href="https://amzn.to/2r1tFQu"><img class="lazyload" alt="best cpu for 1080 ti" data-src="/img/cpu/i9-9900kf.jpg" /></a>
 </div>
 <div class="text">
 <h2>Intel Core i9-9900KF</h2>
-<h3>Best CPU for 1080 Ti</h3>
+<h3>Our Pick</h3>
-<p>On the very top of the heap comes the ever-popular Intel i9-9900KF, the be all end all of desktop processors in 2019.
-Taking the number one spot on not just our list, but on benchmarks globally as well, this processor has no competitors really anywhere!
+<p>The Intel Core i9-9900KF is the best CPU for the 1080 Ti, hands down.
+Sporting performance unrivaled really anywhere, this CPU is the be all end all of desktop processors in 2019.
+Thanks to its 8 cores and 16 threads, the Intel Core i9-9900KF is insanely powerful and pairs perfectly with the GTX 1080 Ti.
 </p>
 <div class="btn btn-centered">
 <a target="_blank" class="cta-button buy-button" href="https://amzn.to/2r1tFQu">Check Price on Amazon</a>